CameronNewby/web-interview/notes.md

 ## Overview

+- Restructured project folders to seperate stateless and stateful components
+- Refactored JSX structure, created seperate component for New Appiontmnet and added basic layout structure

 You should:
 - provide an overview of how you approached this challenge
 - explain any trade-offs you made here, for example if you decided to take less time on the styling so you could concentrate on tests